j178/leetgo/README.md

 - Read cookies from browser automatically.

+  Currently, `leetgo` supports Chrome, FireFox, and Safari*.
-  Currently, Chrome and FireFox are supported, if you want to support other browsers, please let us know!
+  If you want to support other browsers, please let us know!

+  *For Safari on MacOS, you may need to grant `Full Disk Access` privilege to your terminal app which you would like to run `leetgo`.

   ```yaml
   leetcode: